Wolfram Demonstrations Project

 The "grid" drop-down menu options let you choose between a rectangular grid and an isometric grid (the latter allows regular triangles and hexagons to be drawn since snap points are distanced accordingly).

-The "directed" option
+The "directed" control

 Select "yes" to show arrows.
 (See "edges" below to find out how to create bidirectional arrows).